guildai/guild.ai/pages/docs/tutorials/training-your-first-model.md

 - Standalone [](cmd:tensorboard) command

 Since we have have Guild View running, let's use the integrated link to open TensorBoard.

 In the upper left of Guild View, click ![View in TensorBoard](/assets/img/view-in-tensorboard.png)

-This will open TensorBoard in a separate browser window that displays the TensorFlow event logs for the `mnist-softmax` run.
+This opens TensorBoard in a separate browser window that displays the TensorFlow event logs for the `mnist-softmax` run.

 Keep Guild View and TensorBoard open running in your browser throughout this tutorials --- they will both update automatically as